UAE's Israel deal met with Arab dismay but quiet welcome in Gulf

 "If Israel deals with it as an incentive to end occupation..., it will move the region towards a just peace," Foreign Minister Ayman Safadi said.

-Oman and Bahrain also praised the accord but Saudi Arabia, which has in the past helped guide Arab policy towards Israel and hosts Islam's two holiest sites, has remained silent, as have Kuwait and Qatar.
+Oman and Bahrain praised the accord but Saudi Arabia, which has in the past led Arab policy towards Israel and hosts Islam's two holiest sites, has remained silent, as have Kuwait and Qatar.
 L8N2FG22C

-Jordan's former foreign minister, Marwan al-Muasher, said it was possible other Gulf states could follow Abu Dhabi's lead in opening relations with Israel.
+Jordan's former foreign minister, Marwan al-Muasher, said it was possible other Gulf states could follow Abu Dhabi's lead.
 But none of those could address the root problem.

 "In the end it's not the Gulf states who are living under occupation, it's the Palestinians.
 And until you reach a solution with the Palestinians, it does not matter how many peace deals you make with Arab states," he told Reuters.

-(Additional reporting by Ali Sawafta, Ali Kucukgocmen, Ghaida Ghantous, Suleiman al-Khalidi and Stephen Farrell Editing by Mark Heinrich)
+(Additional reporting by Ali Sawafta, Ali Kucukgocmen, Ghaida Ghantous, Suleiman al-Khalidi and Stephen Farrell Editing by Mark Heinrich and Chizu Nomiyama)

 ((Dominic.J.Evans@Thomsonreuters.com, @DominicJEvans;))